-Whether purpose-sunk as an artificial reef for scuba divers, or lost as the result of an accident, wrecks are fascinating windows to the past.
+PADI Wreck Diver CoursePADI Scuba diving shipwrecks Whether sunk on purpose as an artificial reef or the result of mishap, wrecks open fascinating windows to the past.

 Whether purpose-sunk as an artificial reef for scuba divers, or lost as the result of an accident, wrecks are fascinating windows to the past.
 Ships, airplanes and even cars are fascinating to explore and usually teem with aquatic life.
 Each wreck dive offers a chance for discovery, potentially unlocking a mystery or spying something others have missed.
 The PADI Wreck Diver Specialty course is popular because it offers rewarding adventures while observing responsible wreck diving practices.